 "What of Rukn ud Din and his companion Da'is?
 Do they visit it?"

 "Never.
 They are my brain workers; the library and the laboratory are their sphere.
 They find their own pleasures.
-You understand by now that my servants are divided into different classes. ,, merchants.
-But they have never entered the gates of knowledge."
+You understand by now that my servants are divided into different classes."

 "Four you have named."